Fastdruid/ReCDTV/Connectors/CN9.md

 It appears that MKE tailored each device, so while the Panasonic interface is undoubtedly similar its not the same.

-Commands are 7 bytes long with the first byte being the command byte (upto??)
+Commands are 7 bytes long with the exception of 0x81 (single byte) the first byte being the command byte.
 ```
 Command         Hex code                # bytes Resp.
 Note
 ===========================================================================